International child abduction in Brazil: Resolved cases of children abducted to Brazil

 In 2001, a federal judge in Santos issued the first ever judgement in Brazil under the Hague Convention, calling for the return of a child to his habitual residence in Sweden.
 The child was born in Santos in September 1991 and the family lived in Brazil until January 1996.
 The couple separated in 1999 under Swedish law and this was their country of residence at the time.
 Joint custody was granted under Swedish legislation.
-In 2000, the mother and the 9-year old child traveled to Brazil with the father's agreement.
+In 2000, the mother and the 9-year-old child traveled to Brazil with the father's agreement.
 However, the mother retained the child in Brazil after the authorized travel period, ignoring the custody decision already established by the Swedish court.
-The father of the child filed a judicial return petition in the Brazilian courts under the Convention, informing the Brazilian judge of the custody decision determined by the competent court in Sweden.
+The father of the child filed a judicial return petition in the Brazilian courts under the convention, informing the Brazilian judge of the custody decision determined by the competent court in Sweden.

-The Brazilian federal judge granted a verdict favorable to the return of the child to the country of his habitual residence (at the time of his removal), and the judgement stated that the retention of the child in Brazil by his mother was illegal, applying articles 3 and 4 of the Convention.
+The Brazilian federal judge granted a verdict favorable to the return of the child to the country of his habitual residence (at the time of his removal), and the judgement stated that the retention of the child in Brazil by his mother was illegal, applying articles 3 and 4 of the convention.
 The child returned to Sweden on the same day that the federal judge issued the court order to return the child.

 Unresolved cases of children abducted to Brazil

-According to a 2009 NY Times report, there are presently around fifty unsolved convention cases between the United States and Brazil.
+According to a 2009 New York Times report, there are presently around fifty unsolved convention cases between the United States and Brazil.